 Flood insurance is becoming more and more expensive

-Flood insurance is a special type of coverage that is not a part your normal homeowner’s policy.
+Flood insurance is a special type of coverage that is not a part of your normal homeowner’s policy.
 You have to get separate flood insurance to protect your financial interests in the event of a flood.
-Most insurance companies won’t right flood insurance policies in risky areas due to the severe losses from the past.
-Even the Federal subsidised flood insurance program is cash strapped and heavy increases in premiums are on the horizon.
+Most insurance companies won’t write flood insurance policies in risky areas due to the severe losses from the past.
+Even the Federal subsidized flood insurance program is cash strapped and heavy increases in premiums are on the horizon.

 So how much flood insurance do you need and what are your options?
 Flood insurance just gets more and more expensive so you really should seek professional advice about this.
 The best answer will be to consult with a flood insurance expert such as Denis Miller.
 This way you can be confident that you will get the flood insurance that is right for you and your property.